lilith645/Diablo-Revived/README.md

 * **Through Open->CMake in Visual Studio**
 1. Go to `File -> Open -> CMake`, select `CMakeLists.txt` from the project root.
-2. Select `Build devilution.exe` from the `Build` menu.
+2. Select `Build diablo_revived.exe` from the `Build` menu.

 * **Through cmake-gui**

-1. Input the path to devilutionx source directory at `Where is the source code:` field.
+1. Input the path to diablo_revived source directory at `Where is the source code:` field.
 2. Input the path where the binaries would be placed at `Where to build the binaries:` field.
 If you want to place them inside source directory it's preferable to do so inside directory called `build` to avoid the binaries being added to the source tree.
 3. It's recommended to input `Win32` in `Optional Platform for Generator`, otherwise it will default to x64 build.
 4. In case you're using `vcpkg` select `Specify toolchain file for cross-compiling` and select the file `scripts/buildsystems/vcpkg.cmake` from `vcpkg` directory otherwise just go with `Use default native compilers`.